Sage-Bionetworks/scicomp-provisioner/README.md

 Instructions and workflow to auto provision and de-provision resources are in [Example PRs](https://github.com/Sage-Bionetworks/scicomp-provisioner/pulls?utf8=%E2%9C%93&q=is%3Apr+is%3Aopen+%22Example+PR%22)

+### Stack & config file names
+The value of a stack's `stack_name` parameter must match the config's file name.
+Stack names can contain only alphanumeric characters (case-sensitive) and hyphens.
+They must start with an alphabetic character and can't be longer than 128 characters.

 ## Deployments
 We use [sceptre](https://sceptre.github.io/) and [cloudformation](https://aws.amazon.com/cloudformation/)
 to deploy resources onto an AWS account.